Our Drinking Water at Risk

 On the morning of January 9th, 2014, Pam Nixon was expecting a normal day of work at the West Virginia Department of Environmental Protection.
 It started slowly at first: a handful of people calling the office to complain about a faint, licorice smell in the air near the Elk River.
 Quickly, this trickle of calls turned into a torrent, and Pam’s life - along with the lives of nearly 300,000 people living near Charleston, WV - were about to be turned upside-down.

-Over the following months, the 10,000 gallons of coal-processing chemicals which leaked into Charleston’s drinking water not only cost hundreds of millions and upended lives, it also highlighted the shocking string of missteps that led to this disaster: no health hazard information on chemicals stored near drinking water was required, rules to prevent spills are ineffective or nonexistent, inspections and enforcement are rare and violations often amount to no more than a slap on the wrist, and the public isn’t being informed about threats to our most vital resource - clean and safe drinking water.
+Over the following months, the 10,000 gallons of coal-processing chemicals which leaked into Charleston’s drinking water not only cost hundreds of millions and upended lives, it also highlighted the shocking string of missteps that led to this disaster: no health hazard information on chemicals stored near drinking water was required, rules to prevent spills were ineffective or nonexistent, inspections and enforcement were rare and violations often amounted to no more than a slap on the wrist, and the public wasn't being informed about threats to our most vital resource - clean and safe drinking water.

 And, although chemical spills are a threat to virtually every American, people of color and low-income communities often face a greater and more frequent threat of drinking water contamination.
 Data shows a broad, nationwide trend that hazardous spills are more likely to occur in majority non-white counties.
 In the Elk River Disaster, workers in lower-wage, service industries were more likely to be affected than workers in higher-wage industries.